Structured Matrix Scaling for Multi-Class Calibration: BINARY LOGISTIC CALIBRATION

 \subsubsection{Implementation}

 For linear, affine and quadratic scaling, we provide efficient Python implementations that solve the convex optimization problem \eqref{eq:binaryLogisticRegression}.
-We use the default sklearn implementation for logistic regression, that uses L-BFGS \cite{liu1989limited} and we remove regularization.
+We use the default scikit-learn implementation for logistic regression, that uses L-BFGS \cite{liu1989limited} and we remove regularization.
 Depending on wether we want to apply linear, affine or quadratic scaling, we feed only logits $(\sigma^{-1}(p_i))_{1 \leq i \leq n_\text{cal}}$, a constant and logits $(1, \sigma^{-1}(p_i))_{1 \leq i \leq n_\text{cal}}$ or a constant, logits and squared logits $(1, \sigma^{-1}(p_i), \sigma^{-1}(p_i)^2)_{1 \leq i \leq n_\text{cal}}$ to the classifier.
-We package this into a calibration module \texttt{BinaryLogisticCalibrator} in \texttt{probmetrics} (\url{github.com/dholzmueller/probmetrics/}).
-For ease of use, we follow the sklearn classifier format as illustrated in \cref{code:BinarySnippet}.
+We release this into a calibration module \texttt{BinaryLogisticCalibrator} in our open-source package \texttt{probmetrics}.
+For ease of use, we follow the scikit-learn classifier format as illustrated in \cref{code:BinarySnippet}.

-We also release SAGA-based implementation for the three methods \citep{defazio2014saga}, with execution time optimized using just-in-time compilation with Numba \citep{lam2015numba}.
+We also release SAGA-based implementations for affine and quadratic scaling \citep{defazio2014saga}, with execution time optimized using just-in-time compilation with \texttt{Numba} \citep{lam2015numba}.
 Since SAGA can accommodate non smooth penalties, these are compatible with: MCP \citep{zhang2010nearly}, LASSO \citep{tibshirani1996regression} and ridge, should the user want to apply regularization on the intercept and/or quadratic parameters for affine scaling and quadratic scaling.
 We refer to our package for details on the implementation, regularization options and running examples.

+\begin{remark} Logistic calibration functions take as input probabilities predicted by the initial model on the calibration set but operate on the logits of theses predicted probabilities.
+The binary logit function that maps predicted probabilities to logits $\sigma^{-1}(p) = \log \frac{p}{1-p}$ needs to be implemented carefully in practice.
+In our package, to compute binary logits, we first compute $\log(p) - \log(1-p)$ (using the numerically stable \texttt{log1p} function).
+This potentially returns infinite values, so we clip the outcome to minus and plus the log of the smallest normal float32 (around $\pm90$). \end{remark}